 We want more non-profits to invest in real impact: to put money behind promising new ideas or projects that show great potential, even when that work doesn’t deliver short-term gains or catchy marketing soundbites.

-SERVICES, RESOURCES AND EVENTS TO SUPPORT NON-PROFITS AROUND IMPACT MANAGEMENT
+RESOURCES TO SUPPORT NON-PROFITS AROUND IMPACT MANAGEMENT

 2. FUNDERS NEED TO TAKE A MORE STRATEGIC APPROACH IN HOW THEY PARTNER WITH NON-PROFITS